 The anus does many amazing things, but self-lubrication is NOT one of them.
 To get the glide that will make finger, toy, or penile penetration feel amazing, you will need some lube.
 You might be wondering if saliva will work as a lubricant and the answer to that is a resounding no. Saliva dries quickly and is not generally comfortable.
 It’s best to use an anal specific lube if you can.
-System JO Anal Lube in either their water based or silicone formulas work optimally.
+Pjur have several incredible options, and either of their water-based or silicone formulas work optimally.
 Their anal formulas have a thicker viscosity helping them to last longer and give a more cushioned feel.
 A warming lube can also feel good, but stay away from any anal product that has numbing agents.
 You want to be able to feel any pain or discomfort so you know to stop what you’re doing immediately.

 Toss That Salad:

 When they say “it’s better to give than to receive,” it’s totally possible they’re not talking about rim jobs.
 Because when it comes to anal licking, if you can be on the receiving end, you’ll be having a very good day.
 But giving that kind of pleasure is also a fantastic reward.
 If you’re new to anilingus or worried it’s “gross” (it’s not), hop in the shower beforehand and suds up your bottom.
 You can even take this shower with your partner and make lathering part of the foreplay– just make sure you rinse well.

 Starting with oral sex on the vagina or penis before working around to the back is a great way to implement anal licking.
 Once you get started, alternate between full laps with a flattened tongue, and thrusting the tip of your tongue against the anus in a penetrative form.
 Licking in circles around the anus, quick flicks, and other creative movements will make the experience more pleasurable for both the giver and receiver.
 The more you both get into enjoying yourselves, the more your partner will enjoy seeing your delight ignite.